Use your laptop to pay for travel, while you travel.

 In the end, I only took off 2 days for traveling purposes and otherwise worked full days from my parents' house, basically paying for my trip and expenses.
 A side benefit to Amazon was that having me in a middle time zone (6 hours behind Paris but 3 ahead of Seattle) made some projects easier to finish on time.

-Working while traveling and telecommuting aren’t quite the same thing
+Working while traveling abroad and telecommuting aren't quite the same thing

-Which is true.
-People usually associate telecommuting with a full-time job that lets you work from home regularly.
+People usually associate telecommuting with a full-time job that lets you regularly work from home, but it can also be a part-time job on the road.

 To best answer the question above, let's set out some criteria that make more sense regarding jobs for travelers.
 Those jobs usually need to be: